San Bernardino Symphony receives largest gift in its history

 San Bernardino Symphony Orchestra Board President Dean McVay, Executive Director Dr. Anne Viricel, and Music Director and Conductor Anthony Parnther

 “This gift is a major vote of confidence in the musicians of the San Bernardino Symphony Orchestra, our incredible board and staff, and in the direction we’re moving as we expand the size, scope, and community outreach of this organization,” said Music Director Anthony Parnther.

 Orchestra piccoloist Kathleen Dyer, chair of the musician members’ committee, said the “gift is so uplifting because it means our work matters, that the arts matter.”

-“I think this amazingly generous gift recognizes that what the SBSO contributes to art and culture throughout the Inland Empire is something worth valuing,” Viricel said.
+“I think this amazingly generous gift recognizes that what the SBSO contributes to art and culture throughout the Inland Empire is something worth valuing,” added San Bernardino Symphony executive director Dr. Anne Viricel.
 Symphony leadership is now working toward expanding the endowment further and has each pledged to include the organization in its own long-term planning.

-“We cannot ask others to help sustain our future if we are not willing to do so ourselves,” said McVay, “and the Symphony has been in my personal long-term plan for many years.”
+“We cannot ask others to help sustain our future if we are not willing to do so ourselves,” added McVay, “and the Symphony has been in my personal long-term plan for many years.”

 Concluded Parnther, “Our job as an orchestra is to create beauty and share it with our community.
 This gift makes it possible to enrich the city of San Bernardino and the Inland Empire even further.
 The future is tremendously exciting for the San Bernardino Symphony.”